-The split isotopic uranium concentrations are in good agreement for samples collected in 2009.
+The split isotopic uranium concentrations are in good agreement for samples collected in 2010, as well as for samples from last year's reporting period (2009).
 However, this agreement is anomalous, as historically the results are only in fair agreement due to a systematic bias in which the PNNL concentrations are approximately 80% of those reported by DOH.
-As an example, the U-238 concentrations for 2009 are shown in Figure 3.4.5, while a scatter plot of historical results from 1999 to 2008 is shown in Figure 3.4.6.
-The scatter plot clearly shows the historical systematic bias, which is not seen in a scatter plot of the 2009 data.
+A scatter plot of historical U-238 results is shown in Figure 3.4.2.
+The scatter plot clearly shows the historical systematic bias, in which many of the data points are to the right of the ideal line in which DOH and PNNL results are equal.
+The bias is not seen in a scatter plot of the 2009/2010 data.

 The historical discrepancy in uranium results for soil and sediment originates from different laboratory procedures.
 DOH completely dissolves soil and sediment samples prior to analysis and reports uranium present in the entire sample, whereas the contractor laboratory reports only the uranium that can be leached from the surface of the soil or sediment granules.
-Laboratory procedures have not been changed, so the anomalous agreement of the 2009 data is not currently understood.
+Laboratory procedures have not been changed, so the anomalous agreement of the 2009/2010 data is not currently understood.